Now Reading

 5. Paris Safety Tips

-Here’s my guide to safety tips for visiting Paris and navigating the city like a local.
-Paris is generally a safe city, however, there are a few things you’ll need to know before visiting.
+Here’s my guide to staying safe while enjoying Paris and navigating the city like a local.
+Paris is generally safe, but here are a few things to keep in mind:

 Et voilà!
-I hope this ultimate guide to Paris will help you experience Paris like a local Parisian.
-If you have any questions or if I’m missing something, please add your comment below.
+I hope this ultimate guide helps you experience Paris like a true local.
+If you have any questions or feel like I missed something, please drop a comment below.
+I’d love to hear from you!
+Enjoy your time in Paris :)!

 • My family and I will be traveling to London and Paris during my daughter’s winter break.
 I have to say, out of all of the articles I’ve read about traveling to and throughout Paris, yours has been the one that has made me the most excited to visit.
 Your perspective on what to do is so refreshing!
 I appreciate the suggestions you made, it definitely has me sprinkling in “off the beaten path” spots to make our trip not feel SO touristy.